edulinq/python-utils/README.md

 #### CLI Configuration

-CLI configurations are options specified directly on the command line, these are useful for quick option overrides without editing files.
+CLI configurations are options specified directly on the command line, these are useful for quick option overrides without editing config files.
 Configuration options are passed to the command line by the `--config` flag in this format `<key>=<value>`.
 The provided values overrides the values from configuration files.
 Configuration options are structured as key value pairs and keys cannot contain the "=" character.